feddelegrand7/mini007/README.md

 #> ── Generating new plan ──
 #>
 #> ✔ Plan successfully generated.
-#> [1] "The current weather conditions in Algiers are as follows: The temperature is 35 degrees Celsius, it is sunny, and there is no precipitation.
-The general climate at the moment is clear and warm.
-If you need more detailed or specific weather information, feel free to ask!"
+#> [1] "The current weather conditions in Algiers are as follows: the temperature is 35 degrees Celsius, it is sunny, and there is no precipitation.
+The humidity information is not specified."
 ```

 ## Human In The Loop (HITL)